-When we imagine the Old West, we conjure up a lone cowboy astride his horse ambling across the empty prairie.
-We see huge skies over vast stretches of rock and river.
-Climb any slope in the Tortolita Mountains, stare out across the Marana plain, and it’s still easy to see that history among the growing retail centers and residential rooftops.
+Climb any slope in the Tortolita Mountains, stare out across the Marana plain, and it’s still easy to see history among the growing retail centers and residential rooftops.
 Cattle still roam among the saguaros and roadrunners still dart across dirt roads through the desert.

-Dude ranches, it turns out, are as integral to Arizona’s agricultural heritage as cotton, cows, and citrus.
-They offered rough-edged, sunburnt wranglers a comfortable setting to sit back and drink a beer.
-But of course, the rough and tumble cowpokes were far from the only guests of these institutions.
+Dude ranches are as integral to Arizona’s agricultural heritage as cotton, cows, and citrus.
+They offered rough-edged, sunburnt wranglers a comfortable setting to sit back and sip wine or slug a beer.
 This is where silver screen cowboys would go to learn their parts.
 With clientele like John Wayne, Gary Cooper, and Paul Newman (and the odd European royal prince thrown in there as well), the cast of characters taking up residence at a dude ranch would easily add a dash of glamor to any campfire circle.
-And let’s face it, though some of the guests undoubtedly knew the meaning of hard work, they didn’t learn those lessons while staying at a dude ranch.

 These oases oozed luxury, though sometimes they dressed it up in cowhide.
 They offered a place to sip a Tom Collins by the pool before saddling up for a cattle drive.
-They promised full-plated barbecues and fast-stepping barn dances.
-A stay at a dude ranch entailed all of the enticements of simpler times while quietly ensuring the full complement of modern amenities.
-And the best part of all is that this experience is still attainable when you Discover Marana.
+They promised full-plated barbecues, roping lessons, and campfire entertainment.
+A stay at a dude ranch entailed all of the enticements of simpler times in a romantic moonlit saguaro cactus setting, with the full complement of modern amenities and twangy cowboy guitarists.
+This experience is still attainable in and all around Marana.

 White Stallion Ranch

-When you turn off the paved road and begin making your way along the gravel approach that leads to White Stallion, every bump will take you one step farther away from the turmoil of modern life.
-Set into a deep pocket of the Tucson Mountains, the wide open acres that surround White Stallion are far removed from the city slicker world on the other side of Safford Peak.
+When you turn off the paved road and begin making your way along the gravel approach that leads to the nationally award-winning White Stallion, every bump will take you one step farther away from the turmoil of modern life.
+Set into a deep pocket of the Tucson Mountains, the wide open acres that surround White Stallion provide tremendous access to open space that is now in Saguaro National Park.
+As a guest here, you may enjoy trail rides in one of the most beautiful settings in America.
 As you round the last corner before the ranch, a row of antique stables eventually presents itself.
 Generations ago, this same sight, a symbol of good company and a hearty meal, greeted ranch hands returning after a long day out on the range.
 Today, it’s as welcome an image of rest and repose as it ever was.